hypercube1024/firefly/_docs/http-server-and-client.md

 # Routing by exact path
 A route can be set-up to match the path from the request URI.
 In this case, it will match any request which has a path that’s the same as the specified path.

 In the following example, the handler will be called for a request /product/tools/.
-We also ignore trailing slashes, so it will be called for paths /product/tools and /product/tools/ too:
+We also ignore trailing slashes so that it will be called for paths /product/tools and /product/tools/ too:
 ```java
 public class RoutingByExactPathDemo {
     public static void main(String[] args) {